rafaelmelodev/Python/README.md

  - Inserting arguments using Prompt command line

 ### OPENCV Basics
- - Loading and displying an image
+ - Loading and displaying an image
  - Accessing individual pixels
  - Array slicing and cropping
  - Resizing images
  - Rotating an image
  - Smothing an image
+ - Drawing on an image